I’ve spent the last 15 years mentoring many writers and observing the characteristics of good writing.

 In that time I’ve also evaluated dozens of other writers, without choosing to mentor them, and I’ve seen something in some that I didn’t see in the rest.

 That “something” I saw was a set of qualities that I think are unique to remarkable writers.
-I wanted to start documenting those qualities — those things that make writers stand out from the rest of the population.
+I wanted to start documenting those qualities — those things that make good writing stand out from bad writing.